Madhosh Balhami

 Ghulam Mohammad Bhat (born 1966), known by his pen name Madhosh Balhami, is a Kashmiri poet.
-He started writing poetry following the deaths of his parents, and soon turned to natural, spiritual, and political themes.
-He is particularly known for his recitation of elegies composed for the funerals of militants in Kashmir.
+He started writing poetry following the deaths of his parents, and soon turned to natural, spiritual, and political themes.He is often called "The Poet of Resistance".He is particularly known for his recitation of elegies composed for the funerals of militants in Kashmir.
 On 15 March 2018, Madhosh Balhami lost his house and thirty years of written poetry to a fire in the middle of a gun battle between Indian soldiers and Rebels.

 In 2020, a seven-episode documentary series about his life and poetry, Madhosh Balhami: The Poet of Perseverance, was released on YouTube by Delhi-based filmmakers Mohammad Irfan Dar and Mohammad Gowhar Farooq.

 Early life

 Balhami grew up in Srinagar and lives close by in a village named Balhama.
-His father, an illiterate saffron farmer, passed away in 1981 when he was in college, and his mother followed him a few years later.
+His father, an illiterate saffron farmer, died in 1981 when he was in college, and his mother followed him a few years later.
 He read the poetry of 19th and 20th century Urdu poets Mirza Ghalib, Muhammad Iqbal, Faiz Ahmad Faiz, and Shamas Faqir in school.
 Balhami took to poetry with the grief of his parents' passing.
 In addition to poetry, he wrote for newspapers and played the harmonium, rubab, and sarangi at bhajans at the village's Bala Devi temple.

 Personal life

 Madhosh Balhami married in 1983 and is the father of three: two sons and a daughter.
-His primary income comes from cultivating saffron, but he has also worked as a press secretary for Agha Syed Hasan, a political leader in the Hurriyat Conference.
+His primary income comes from cultivating saffron, but he has also worked as a press secretary for Agha Syed Hassan, a political leader in the Hurriyat Conference.
 He is a Shia Muslim.